ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

     return flip
 ```

-Collecting everything in a dictionary and running, we have:
+Collecting everything in a dictionary and running the code, we have:

 ```python
 geometric_transforms = {"rot90"     : rot90,